rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Using secondary serial links (example: use with telemetry radio)

-In the case of an F4 flight controller, which has a USB peripheral, the highest bandwidth connection will be the USB connector, however UART3 can also be used to communicate with the companion computer if you desire a more secure connection (micro USB connectors have been known to disconnect in high vibrations), or if you would like to use a telemetry radio for remote control.
+In the case of an F4 flight controller, which has a USB peripheral, the highest bandwidth connection will be the USB connector.
+However, UART3 can also be used to communicate with the companion computer if you desire a more secure connection (micro USB connectors have been known to disconnect in high vibrations), or if you would like to use a telemetry radio for remote control.

-If a usb connection is detected on the USB peripheral, ROSflight will direct all communication on this port, however if the `PARAM_SERIAL_DEVICE` parameter is set to `3` and the `PARAM_BAUD_RATE` parameter is set properly, then UART3 will be enabled when the USB connection is absent.
+If a USB connection is detected on the USB peripheral, ROSflight will direct all communication on this port.
+However, if the `PARAM_SERIAL_DEVICE` parameter is set to `3` and the `PARAM_BAUD_RATE` parameter is set properly, then UART3 will be enabled when the USB connection is absent.

 We have had the most sucess with the SiK radios (AKA 3DR telemetry radios).
 These require a 5V supply and ground and connect directly to the UART3 pins.
-We like the SiK radios because they can be easily configured using the `AT-commands`, which are used by [MissionPlanner](http://ardupilot.org/planner/)(Windows only), [sikset.py](https://community.emlid.com/t/sikset-py-a-python-script-to-easily-control-your-rfd900-3dr-radio-from-the-command-line/3654) or with the [AT-commands](http://files.rfdesign.com.au/Files/documents/Software%20manual.pdf) directly on the command line.
+We like the SiK radios because they can be easily configured using the `AT-commands`, which are used by [MissionPlanner](http://ardupilot.org/planner/) (Windows only), [sikset.py](https://community.emlid.com/t/sikset-py-a-python-script-to-easily-control-your-rfd900-3dr-radio-from-the-command-line/3654) or with the [AT-commands](http://files.rfdesign.com.au/Files/documents/Software%20manual.pdf) directly on the command line.
 There are a number of configuration options available which should be used to optimize the radios for their intended usage.

-This is just an example, any UART-based communication interface should be supported through this interface.
+This is just an example; any UART-based communication interface should be supported through this interface.